 Lauterbrunnen Valley Facts

-- The incredible site has an ancient history.
-It was first mentioned in literature as early as the year 1240.
-It was given a name which translates as clear spring.
+- This location holds still one more claim to fame.
+That’s because the site also has an ancient history.
+The location was first mentioned in literature as early as the year 1240.
+The translation of original text gives it another name translating as clear spring.

 Lauterbrunnen Valley Physical Description

 Perhaps most notably, the absolutely magnificent site known as Lauterbruunen Valley proves the concept that size bears no relation to beauty.
 That’s because the location ranks as a moderate-sized valley.
 Nature, however, places absolutely no importance on such things.

 To be more precise, the location measures roughly 5 mi (8 km) in length.
 While its width varies, it rarely exceeds 0.62 mi (1 km) in width.
 However, this work of Nature does stand out from related features in its general part of the world in one physical measurement.

 That’s due to the impressive fact that the breathtaking valley has a depth that exceeds more than 1,000 ft (305 m) over the majority of its total length.
 That remarkable measurement makes it one of the deepest such features to be found in the region in which it formed.